 Face to face

-Always good to chew the cud face-to-face after a year of observing online shenanigans and wilting in zoom seminars.
+Always good to chew the cud face-to-face.
+Especially after a year of observing online shenanigans and wilting in soulless zoom-inars.
 Rewilding is wanting bed fellows but may have left it late in the day.
 Obtuse yes?
 Contact me if you want the intel.

 Doddington North forest is England’s largest area of recent new planting.
 Though few have heard about it.
-There’s also plenty of regen, snipe and kestrels.
-Talking of sniping, Twitter can be a tawdry, and at times clueless, place on ‘ground-truthed’ land-based issues.
+There’s also plenty of natural regen, snipe and kestrels.
+Talking of sniping, Twitter can be a tough place to ‘ground-truth’ some reality issues!

-How fascinating to interact with socialists as they challenge environmentalists and XR, a farmer ‘bombs’ a sponsor’s event (Sainsbury), mavericks, politicos embrace enviro, Leaf labelled greens due at Tesco, hydrogen powered JCB tractors close in, youngsters voice lines to be heard and drummers vent their anger.
+How fascinating to interact with socialists as they challenge environmentalists and XR.
+Later a farmer ‘bombs’ a sponsor’s event (Sainsbury), mavericks, politicos embrace enviro, Leaf labelled greens at Tesco.
+While hydrogen powered JCB tractors close in, youngsters voice lines to be heard and drummers vent their anger.

 “To explain the science behind climate change, have a debate…we are not here to educate people”Climate Fresk

-Time to slip from station to car to upland to record a journey of changing objectives.
+From city station to open road hybrid car to revisit an upland journey of adaptive objectives.

-Community-led wildlife in wild places may not always provide what statutory nature designation demands, as this brave journey at Langholm in southern Scotland unfolds (see my visit last year).
-Listen to the podcast in Feb 2022.
+Community-led wildlife in wild places while meeting what statutory nature designation demands, is a brave journey for Langholm in southern Scotland (see my visit last year).
+Listen to the podcast in Feb 2022 with BBC Countryfile Magazine.

 Pennine to post

-Racing helter-skelter across wild wet ditches and damp fields, to sum up an online bird conference on humans and birds.
-I realise we all need a tad more time to read behind a picture, think between the lines or about a soundbite.
+Finally across the Pennines to sum up an online bird conference on humans and birds as the clock ticks, I realise we all need a tad more time to read behind pictures or think between lines or soundbites.

-**for deep-dive stuff** – listen to my two part podcast with Chair of Natural England – Tony Juniper (a pragmatist in a partisan world).
+Addendum – some of the subjects above are in my two part podcast with Chair of Natural England – Tony Juniper.